 In a debt management program, you pay one monthly payment to the credit counseling agency, and they disburse it to your creditors.
 They don’t wait until your accounts are delinquent, and you pay off the entirety of the debt you owe.
 Your payments in a debt management program are lower than what you would be paying on your own because the credit counseling agency negotiates lower interest rates and waived fees with the creditors.
 By the time you finish the debt management program, your credit score may have be improved too.
 Your overall finances will be in a better position after completing a debt management program as opposed to debt settlement.

 If you are struggling to pay off your debt, ACCC can help.
-Call 800-769-3571 today to speak to one of our certified credit counselors.
+Sign up for a free credit counseling session with us.